From Apple documentation:

 How to sandbox an application?

-Once we have done with our sandbox configuration file for our application, we can simply execute it using the following command from the command line:
+Once we have done with our sandbox configuration file for your application, you can simply execute your application in the sandbox by using the following command from the command line:

 sandbox-exec -f myapp-sandbox-conf /Applications/MyApp.app/Contents/MacOS/MyApp-bin

-Where myapp is the name of the application you want to run in a sandbox.
+Where myapp-sandbox-conf is the name of your sandbox configuration file and MyApp is the name of the application your want to run in the sandbox.

 If my generic sandbox file will be too generic for you and you want more practical examples (already implemented) then run your terminal application and have a look to all the examples already kindly provided by Apple:

 In this directory you’ll find plenty of files like

 To look into and have more insight/tutorial to write your own sandbox configuration file for your specific application.

 [Quick Edit to add some security resources about sandboxing]